Improving systematic uncertainties on precision two-body mass measurements: Formalism

-Although this equation has been derived for the $\KSPIPI$ decay, it applies to any symmetric two-body decay to daughter particles with equal mass.
-For calibration, a fit of equation~\ref{eq:master} to $\Delta \MK$ in subsamples of $\MOMK$ for symmetric $\KS$ decays determines the parameters $\alpha, \delta$ and $\Delta \theta$.
-In a second step, the presence of a curvature bias can be quantified by fitting the mass in subsamples of the momentum difference for the full sample of $\KSPIPI$ decays.
+The proposed calibration strategy is then as follows.
+A fit of Equation~\ref{eq:master} to $\Delta \MK$ in subsamples of $\MOMK$ for symmetric $\KS$ decays determines the parameters $\alpha, \delta$ and $\Delta \theta$.
+In a second step, the presence of a curvature bias is quantified by fitting the mass in subsamples of the momentum difference for the full sample of $\KSPIPI$ decays.